canvas-medical/documentation/collections/_api/detectedissue.md

                 type: array[json]
                 attributes:
                   - name: system
-                    description: >-
-                      The system url of the coding.
+                    description: The system url of the coding.
                     enum_options:
                       - value: https://terminology.hl7.org/CodeSystem/v3-ActCode
                     type: string
                     required_in: create, update
                   - name: code
-                    description: >-
-                      The code that identifies the general type of issue identified.
+                    description: The code that identifies the general type of issue identified.
                     type: string
                     required_in: create, update
                   - name: display
-                    description: >-
-                      The display name of the coding
+                    description: The display name of the coding.
                     type: string
                     exclude_in: create, update
                 required_in: create, update